GiggityQAQ/prophage-escape-thesis-code/README.md

 ## Overview

-This project implements deterministic ordinary differential equation models of temperate phage and bacterial host dynamics under periodic antibiotic exposure.
+This project implements deterministic ordinary differential equation models of temperate phage and bacterial host population dynamics under periodic antibiotic exposure.

 The thesis compares two model variants:

 * **Model A: Baseline model**
   All prophages have the same basal induction rate.
-No antibiotic-induced prophage escape is included.
+Antibiotic exposure affects sensitive cells through antibiotic-mediated death, but does not increase prophage induction.

 * **Model B: Escape model**
-  ARG-negative prophages increase their induction rate during antibiotic exposure.
+  ARG-negative prophages increase their induction rate during antibiotic exposure, while ARG-positive prophages keep the basal induction rate.

-The scripts in this repository reproduce the main computational results shown in Chapter 3 of the thesis.
+The scripts reproduce the five main computational figures reported in Chapter 3 of the thesis.

 ## Repository structure